alexlafroscia/alexlafroscia.com/posts/tech/2025/making-a-custom-obsidian-bases-view/index.md

     - obsidian-bases
 ---

-After months of development, [Obsidian][obsidian] recently released support for [Bases][obsidian-bases], a core plugin that allows you to create different kinds of visualizations of the files within your Obsidian vault.
-While it comes with built-in support for common use-cases like viewing a list of files as a table, the upcoming `1.10` release of Obsidian will allow plugin authors to create their own custom views.
-This can be used to display your notes in any way that you can imagine, like a map, a Kanban board, or a calendar.
+After months of development, [Obsidian][obsidian] recently released support for _[Bases][obsidian-bases]_, a core plugin that allows you to create visualizations of the files within your Obsidian vault.
+It comes with support for several common _Bases Views_, each of which presents those files in a different way, such as table or list.
+The upcoming `1.10` release will allow plugin authors to create their own types of views using the _Bases View API_, which can expand Obsidian's options for presenting your files to handle anything you can imagine!

-Currently, there is no published documentation for the Bases View API; the feature is still in early access, and I am sure that documentation will be published in due time.
-That said, I've been excited about the prospect of custom Bases views since starting to use the feature over the summer, so I dug into the one place that you can see the API in action: the official [`obsidian-maps`][obsidian-maps] plugin that will be available alongside the `1.10` release.
+Currently, there is no published documentation for the Bases View API; the feature is still in early access.
+I've been excited about the prospect of custom Bases views since starting to use the feature over the summer, so I dug into the one place that you can see the API in action: the official [`obsidian-maps`][obsidian-maps] plugin that will be available alongside the `1.10` release.

-This post will dig into the basics of the Bases View API, and walk through building a simple calendar view that can display your notes as events on a calendar!
+This post will dig into the basics of the Bases View API to explore what a plugin author needs to implement to support a custom view.
+We'll then walk through a code example of how this API can be used to build a "calendar" view, where your files can appear like events on a calendar, perfect for browsing your daily notes!

+> **Note:** If you want to follow along and build the calendar plugin yourself, you _will_ need access to the Early Access release of Obsidian, at least until `1.10` becomes the public version

 ## The Basics of the API